chinmayMohanta/PlayLogSpark/README.md

 	<>The result directory is for result files.
 The enrich_pop.json and aggregate_pop.json files will be generated in this location.

 # Running the program:
-Lauch the program using spark-submit:
+Please lauch the program using spark-submit:

  spark-submit --class test.PlayLogTest test/app/pop-test.jar  YYYY-MM-DD